Typically, independent contractors are not usually eligible for workers compensation benefits in Louisiana.

 Last, the ability of a workers' compensation claimant to hire helpers and assistants is characteristic of an independent contractor.

-Misclassification of A Worker As An Independent Contractor
+Misclassification of A Worker As An Independent Contractor in Louisiana Workers Compensation

-If an employer is wrongly classifying a worker as an independent contractor instead of an employee, which would eliminate the worker's right to workers compensation benefits in Louisiana, the worker will need to submit evidence that he is in fact an employee.
+If an employer is wrongly classifying a worker as an independent contractor instead of an employee, which would eliminate the worker's right to workers compensation benefits in Louisiana, the worker will need to submit evidence that he is, in fact, an employee.

-It is almost always best to have an experienced Louisiana workers compensation attorney submit this evidence of employment, because it will likely end up in front of a workers compensation judge in court.
+It is almost always best to have an experienced Louisiana workers compensation attorney submit this evidence of employment because it will likely end up in front of a workers compensation judge in court.

 - Financial control;